This project is under very early, active development and may contain bugs or security issues. It is likely not ready for production websites.

 'use_igbinary' => true, // Faster serialization if available

-'prerender_html' => false, // Pre-render Markdown during rebuild
+'prerender_html' => true, // Pre-render Markdown during rebuild

 ],